 Can I Complete a Cosmetology Apprenticeship Rather Than Go to Cosmetology School?

 It depends on the state.
-Not all states allow cosmetology students to complete apprenticeships in the place of a full cosmetology program.
+Not all states allow cosmetology students to complete apprenticeships in place of a full cosmetology program.

 As of writing, the following states allow apprenticeships in cosmetology: